TNolan01/weather/README.md

 <h4 id="getHistory" style="color: orange; font-weight: bold">getHistory.js</h4>
 <p>This script fetchs the JSON data arrays for each of the proceeding 7 days.
 I am picking certain data points and passing them in the html.
 I have three variables created for some simple calculations to display 7 days averages for humidity, temperature and precipitation.</p>
-<p>I have added a Split and Trim alteration to time part of the data as supplied from the JSON array and just show the date only, this displays is far clearer and cleaner.</p>
+<p>I have added a Split and Trim alteration to the time part of the data as supplied from the JSON array and just show the date only, this displays is far clearer and cleaner.</p>

 <h4 id="getForecast" style="color: orange; font-weight: bold">forecast.js</h4>
-<p>The forecasting script simply fetchs JSON data via an API which accesses JSON data from the wunderground.com forecasting model.
+<p>The forecasting script simply fetchs JSON data via an API which accesses the data from the wunderground.com forecasting model.
 The data is broken into array items marked as *daypart*.
 I am using four of these to give a 48 hour projected forecast.</p>

 <h4 id="rainChart" style="color: orange; font-weight: bold">rainChart.js</h4>
 <h4 id="tempChart" style="color: orange; font-weight: bold">tempChart.js</h4>
 <h4 id="solarChart" style="color: orange; font-weight: bold">solarChart.js</h4>
 <h4 id="windChart" style="color: orange; font-weight: bold">windChart.js</h4>
-<p> These four scripts for the basis of rain_chart.html.
+<p> These four scripts form the basis of rain_chart.html.
 All are similar in structure.
 Fetching the required data and then rendering into a line graph with Chart.js.</p>
 <p> Other elements which form part of the functions that make up these scripts are as follows.</p>
 <ul>
 <li>Code to convert the date from the JSON format YYYY-MM-DD 00:00:00 to the relvant day name, ie. Monday, Tuesday etc. This is for the reason of clarity as the JSON date format would be to cluttered and unclear when shown on the graph.</li>
 <li>I have also included code to destroy the 'canvas' prior to creating the new graph.
-With this the you could not use the same canvas repeatedly to create the different graphs relating to the option selected. </li>
+Without this the you could not use the same canvas repeatedly to create the different graphs relating to the option selected. </li>
 <li>I have created the variable to convert the newly create chart to a PNG image, the user has the option to download the currently displayed chart.
-A pop up prompts asks the user to confirm or cancel the download, if they have clicked the download button.</li>
+A pop up prompts the user to confirm or cancel the download, if they have clicked the download button the png file is downloaded.</li>
 </ul>
 <br>